Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Stellar parameters

-We estimate a mean rotation period of $14.6\pm1.5$\,days using the results from all four seasons.
+We estimate a mean rotation period of $14.6\pm1.5$\,days using the results from all four seasons (after doubling the 2008 period).
 This value is in good agreement with the rotation period of $14.2\pm4$\,d implied by the values of \vsini\ and the stellar radius of WASP-85\,A. However it is also in agreement with the rotation period of $11.7\pm4$\,days implied for WASP-85\,B, making it impossible to determine which star the rotational modulation originates from using this data alone.
-We will discuss this result further in Section\,\ref{sec:discuss}.
+However, we are able to associate this rotation period with the planet hosting WASP-85\,A based on analysis of the \textit{K2} data (see below).

 We whiten the four sets of data by fitting a harmonic series with $P_0 = P_{\rm rot}/2$ as the fundamental period.
 The number of terms in the series was determined by minimising the Bayesian Information Criterion \citep{schwarz1978}.
 The resulting fit was divided-out, and the lightcurves concatenated to produce a whitened WASP lightcurve.